List of Great Teacher Onizuka characters: Other students

 A member of the girls basketball team and manga club, Fuyumi Kujirakawa is notably tall for a girl her age, and much to her displeasure, since boys tend to prefer girls who are smaller in height than themselves.
 When Kunio Murai receives a love letter, with the name of the sender written out, except for the kanji "冬" ("Fu", in the English version), he believes it is Aoi Fukada, but Kōji Fujiyoshi and Tadaaki Kusano states it could also be Fuyumi herself.
 Although the sender was Kumiko Fukada, Fuyumi does carry some affection for Murai, but is afraid to tell him, due to their difference in height.
 Murai also states he finds it too unnatural and weird to be with her.

 In the anime, more attention is given to the connection between Murai and Kujirakawa- a flashback where a Murai (with black hair) stops a pair of boys from teasing her about her height further highlights this.
-Near the end of the episode, in a moment of clarity, Murai attempts to stop Fujirakawa from leaving- only to stumble and fall as she watches from the bus she is on.
+Near the end of the episode, in a moment of clarity, Murai attempts to stop Kujirakawa from leaving- only to stumble and fall as she watches from the bus she is on.
 While it's implied that he realizes that there is something between them, but it isn't further explored.